 • Corn syrup – Karo light corn syrup, along with brown sugar, makes these taste just like everyone’s favorite pecan pie, while helping the nuts hold together.

-• Wafer cookies – Nilla wafers or a similar vanilla cookie are perfect
+• Wafer cookies – Nilla wafers or a similar vanilla cookie are perfect.
+In a pinch, graham crackers can work too.

 • Candy coating – I use both chocolate melting wafers and vanilla wafers for dipping the truffles to give them some variety.
 You can use all chocolate or all vanilla if preferred.